 Stir fry in a skillet, drain and place in a large slow cooker:

 3 lbs Mild Sausage 2 TB minced Garlic 2 Green Bell Peppers, chopped 2 Onions, chopped 3-4 stalks Celery, chopped Add to the slow cooker: 2 cans diced tomatoes, liquid included 1 can black beans, liquid included 1 TB Cajun Seasoning 2 tsp Salt Cook on low for 4 hours.
 Then add 24 oz.
 Extra Small Shrimp (cooked, peeled) Heat thouroughly.
 Serve Jambalaya over Rice.
 Enjoy.
+Over-the-Top Milk Chocolate Syrup is part of every holiday meal around our table.
+(And quite frankly, whenever we find an excuse to make it.)

 Forget pumpkin pie and other traditional favorites.
 Although there is nothing wrong with traditional holiday desserts.
 But this one, served over ice cream, is so easy and a favorite for everyone!
 Now we just can't agree which ice cream is the best to serve it on.
 I vote for Vanilla Bean.
 Combine on stove top: 1/2 cup butter or margerine 2 cups powdered sugar 1 can (12 oz) evaporatd milk (Milnot a milk replacement substituted) 1 cup chocolate chip Bring to a slow boil while stirring constantly.
 Slow boil until thickened.
 Serve over ice cream.
 Baked Oatmeal is a yummy, filling breakfast dish that can be made ahead of time then baked 30 minutes before the hungry troops are ready to eat.
 We like to serve our Baked Oatmeal with milk, vanilla yogurt and canned peaches on the side.
 You can opt to add other toppings that you prefer.
 Some examples of excellent toppings are pecans, walnuts, almonds, dried fruit, canned fruit, yogurt or milk.
 Ingredients: